 How Did Bison Almost Become Extinct?

 Before the 19th century, approximately 50 – 60 million bison roamed freely in North America.
 They were found between the Appalachian Mountains towards the east to the Rocky Mountains in the west.
 The bison herds were so large that they symbolized North America’s endless resources.

 However, in the 1800s, the worst began to happen.
 Hunters almost entirely wiped out the bison population.
 The 1880s left less than a few hundred bison; the rest had been wiped out.

 When European settlers arrived in the west, the massive slaughter began.
 The settlers took over the bison’s habitat, making the animal vulnerable.

 Why We Need Bison?

-There is no doubt that bison have a huge impact on the environment around them.
-Their impact on plant diversity is significant to other wild animals living within the area.
+There is no doubt that bison have a massive impact on the environment around them.
+Their effect on plant diversity is significant to other wild animals living within the area.

 Many herbivores depend entirely on vegetation for their survival.
-If there were limited vegetation for them to feed on, they would die of starvation.
+They would die of starvation if there were limited vegetation for them to feed on.
 Pronghorns, burrowing owls, and many birds would not exist in these areas.

 The animals that prey on herbivores would also decrease in numbers due to a lack of food sources.
 The balance in the ecosystem would greatly have been affected if the bison had been wiped out.
 Bison must be protected at all costs.